makersacademy/rps-challenge/README.md

    Result: Feature test passed and my web home page is displaying the message.

-Sub Goal: To keep my code clean and create views in separate erb files
+Sub Goal 2 : To keep my code clean and create views in separate erb files

 Steps taken: